splunk/addonfactory-workflow-addon-release/README.md

 **Description:**

-- This action scans a project for third party components and reports the results.
-This action checks license compliance and vulnerabilities.
-This file uses `.fossa.yml` configuration file
+- This action scans a project for third party components and creates report the with the results.
+This file job uses `.fossa.yml` configuration file

+- Detected issues can be found in FOSSA app site https://app.fossa.com/.
+Link to direct report is generated per job and printed in logs

 **Pass/fail behaviour:**

-- This stage fails if FOSSA finds any license or security issues.
-Detected issues can be found in FOSSA app site https://app.fossa.com/.
-Link to direct report is generated per job and printed in logs.
-License issues should be checked by legal team, vulnerabilities should be solved by TA-dev or TA-qa team with assist of prodsec team if needed (some issues with critical status for example).
+- This stage fails if FOSSA cannot create report - for example some internal FOSSA error

 **Troubleshooting steps for failures if any:**

-- The error log is present in the stage as well user should be able to reproduce that in local environment with FOSSA CLI tool https://github.com/fossas/fossa-cli
+- The error log is present in the stage as well user should be able to run FOSSA in local environment with FOSSA CLI tool https://github.com/fossas/fossa-cli

 **Artifacts:**